 The Kauai Resource Center, located near the airport in Lihue is now open!
 Please contact Keola Aki at 241-5120 or Bryson Vivas at 241-5112.

 Reynolds Recycling in Nawiliwili Harbor offers HI 5 redemption for plastic, glass and aluminum, and also offers scrap value for aluminum cans and non-ferrous metals.
 They accept non-redemption (non-HI 5) glass and plastic for recycling, but do not pay a scrap value for these items.
 They are open Tuesday through Saturday 9am – 5pm and closed for lunch between 12 pm – 1:30pm.

 Appliances from RESIDENTIAL sources can be dropped for recycling free of charge at any County Refuse Transfer Station (except Lihue TS).
 Appliances include refrigerators, washers, dryers, microwaves, stoves, water heaters, air conditioners, etc. If you’re in the Lihue area, you must take your appliance to the Puhi Metals Recycling Facility- operated by Resource Recovery Solutions, located on the right side of the street on Puhi Road past the industrial area.
 The facility is open Mon.-Sat.
 8:00 am – 4:00 pm; phone – 245-6919.
 Appliances from commercial sources must go to Puhi Metals, where they will be assessed a $20 disposal fee.
 Please remove all food items prior to recycling.
 Mechanical fluids and refrigerants not need be drained from appliances.
 Usable appliances could be donated to thrift stores and/or repairable appliances could be taken to Recycled Appliances, call Tashi at 823-0949.

-Commercial haulers are required to dispose of depressurized tanks at the Puhi Metals Recycling Facility.
-Propane Tanks of all sizes are accepted at the Puhi Metals Facility if, and only if, the valve has been removed so that it can be visually determined that there are absolutely no fluids contained within the cylinder.
-Please refer to the Yellow Pages under the heading "Gas-Liquefied Petroleum Bottled and Bulk Retail," for companies that can perform the service of depressurizing propane tanks.
+BUSINESSES: Commercial haulers are required to dispose of depressurized tanks at the Puhi Metals Recycling Facility.
+Propane Tanks of all sizes are accepted free of charge at the Puhi Metals Facility if the valve has been removed so that it can be visually determined that there are absolutely no fluids contained within the cylinder.
+Note - do not attempt to remove valves yourself.
+Valve removal should be conducted by trained professionals only.
+Puhi Metals will accept tanks with valves for a fee.

 Gaspro (245-6766) accepts old tanks for recycling if you purchase a new tank from them.
 Home Depot (632-2740)offers a discount on a new tank if you bring your old tank in for recycling.
 Call for details.